 Sometimes you want a higher return.
 While real estate can provide a consistent source of income, as mentioned above, that income can sometimes be lower than you would like.
 One of the ways real estate investors are combating this is with short-term rentals.

 “Real estate is a good asset class and the short-term rental market is a new and growing channel within real estate for investors,” said Daned Kirkham, senior director of real estate at Vacasa.

-According to Devanur, short-term rentals are seeing 70% higher returns compared to longer-term investments.
-He said the combination of the low volatility of long-term real estate investments and the higher returns of short-term rentals is an excellent way to build generational wealth.
+According to Devanur, the combination of the low volatility of long-term real estate investments and the higher returns of short-term rentals is an excellent way to build generational wealth.

 If Necessary, Start Small

 There is a common misconception that real estate is a tool for the wealthy — a way for those of means to get even richer.
 While real estate is certainly useful for those who are already wealthy, that doesn’t mean you must have a seven-figure net worth to take advantage of real estate as a wealth-building asset.

 Consider the idea of house hacking, in which you buy a duplex and rent the other units to tenants.
 That can be a great starting strategy, said Shawn Elliott, president at Nest Seekers International.